 - Failing to respond to a lawsuit: After a person has been served, they have 20 days to respond.
-If they do not respond within 20 days, a default will be entered.
+If they do not respond, a default will be entered.

-- Failing to appear at a Pretrial Conference: If a person fails to appear at the pretrial conference, the Judge will enter a default.
+- Failing to appear at a Pretrial Conference: If a person fails to appear at the pretrial conference, the Court will enter a default.

 A Motion for Final Default Judgment can be filed if a default has been entered.
 If the Court grants the Motion, a Final Judgment will be entered.
-However, Florida allows an individual to file a Motion to Vacate Default.
-Rule 1.540(b) of the Florida Rules of Civil Procedure allows a Default to be set aside for several reasons.
+However, Rule 1.540(b) of the Florida Rules of Civil Procedure allows a Default to be set aside for several reasons.
 These include:

 - Newly discovered evidence